 Understanding hand rankings beyond your starting hands is important as you look to play your best possible five-card hand from the seven available cards.

 Texas Hold’em poker uses traditional high poker hand ranks:

 More information on hand ranks, including examples of poker hands, is available in our How to Play section.

 Hold'em rules remain the same for Limit, No Limit and Pot Limit poker games, with a few exceptions:

 In the PokerStars software, it’s not possible to bet less than the minimum or more than the maximum.
 The bet slider and bet window will only allow you to bet amounts within the allowed thresholds.

 If you want to learn how to play Hold'em, then download the PokerStars software and join any of the free poker games where you can play online against other players.
 Unlike our real money poker games, since there is nothing at stake, you can be comfortable learning the ropes of the game and all the rules of Hold'em.
-We hope to see you in our poker room, and good luck at the tables!

 As well as Texas Hold’em, we also offer many other poker variants.
 See our Poker Games page to learn more.